-AFN: Additional Family Needs.
-Resources devolved to the Family of Schools by the LA.
+AFN: Additional Family Needs: Resources devolved to the Family of Schools by the LA.
 (The Family of Schools comprises of a secondary school and its feeder primary schools).
 These resources are intended to support individual pupils with more complex needs.
 Decisions on the allocations of these resources are made by the Family of Schools and are based on the level of individual pupils’ needs.

 HLN: High Level Needs.
 Resources allocated to named pupils with exceptionally complex and enduring SEND by the LA, to meet the needs of individual pupils in a mainstream school.
 This is accessed through the Family of Schools.
-The Family SENCo will refer individual applications to a multi-agency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this funding.
+The Family SENDCo will refer individual applications to a multi-agency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this funding.

-The resources are allocated by the SENCo and SLT to provide appropriate provision across the school to meet the needs of pupils with SEND and specific support for those with AFN and HLN funding.
+The resources are allocated by the SENDCo and SLT to provide appropriate provision across the school to meet the needs of pupils with SEND and specific support for those with AFN and HLN funding.
 Outcomes from Pupil Progress Meetings are also used to inform provision.